gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Atmosphere.md

 # Atmosphere Template
 Provides atmosphere information.
-It is used to displays find dust, ultra fine dust, ozone, UV rays and yellow dust on the screen.
+It is used to display find dust, ultra fine dust, ozone, UV rays and yellow dust on the screen.

 <div class="note">
 <p><strong>Note!</strong></p>